AlHasanSony/save-load-unity-csharp/README.md

-# SaveLoadManager C# Script for your project in Unity Game engine
+# SaveLoadManager C# Script for Unity Projects

 This repository contains C# scripts for the Unity game engine that implement a versatile SaveLoadManager.